harrywy/NPM/src/README.md

 This is deprecated, but you can test with title information.

 File should looks like:

 cited_document_id w_0 w_1 w_2 ... w_n\n

 * argv[5] = ctm file

-This is result of citation translation model. word_0 document_id_0 translation_probability\n
+This is result of citation translation model:

+word_0 document_id_0 translation_probability\n

 ...

 or just use normalized co-occurrence

 This helps training